Daily Inqilab: Controversies

-According to The Daily Star, the alleged fax was circulating on Facebook and the Inqilab simply picked it up without verification.

-The Ministry of Foreign Affairs vehemently denied the existence of the fax and dismissed the fax as fake.
-The three journalists including Robiulla Robi, the reporter, were arrested and the printing press of Inqilab was sealed.
-The Daily Star termed the report "a let down for journalism."
+In a 2014 report, The Daily Star stated that the alleged fax had been circulating on Facebook and that Inqilab had simply published it without verification.
+The Ministry of Foreign Affairs vehemently denied the existence of the fax and dismissed it as fake.
+The three journalists involved, including reporter Robiulla Robi, were arrested, and Inqilab’s printing press was sealed.
+The Daily Star described the report as "a letdown for journalism."